ViniciusAntonello/ViniciusAntonello/README.md

 You reached a bonfire, you can rest here!</h2>

 <h3>My name is Vinicius Antonello, but you can call me Vini or Vi.</h3>
 <p>Right now I am in a career transition.
-Leaving the engineering and aiming to become a Full Stack Developer!</p>
+Leaving engineering and aiming to become a Full Stack Developer!</p>
 <p> I'm studying and improving my skills at Gama Academy</p>
 <hr>
 <h4>Skills:</h4>